austinC58/stat386-projects/_posts/2022-10-21-WebScraping.md

 **Conclusion and Moving Forward**

   Now that I have a dataset, I can look forward to what I want to do with it.
 I gathered data on both professional division in disc golf which totaled at over 400 rows with 16 columns.
 This gives a lot of room for future exploration of this data.
-My main goals are to find differences between the two divisions.
-The variables associated with the money earned by the players is of interest to me.
+One of my main goals is to find differences between the two professional divisions in Disc Golf.
+The variables associated with the money earned by the players is of particular interest to me.
 It's no secret that there are pay discrepancies in professional sports across genders, and I would like to explore whether that is true for Disc Golf.
 The next group of variables that is interesting to me is the performance variables.
 I am excited to try and piece together what aspects of the sport help players win the most.
 I look forward to sharing my progress moving ahead with the project